Moz Pro - Research, Refine & Rise in AI Search. Start Your FREE 7-Day Trial

 Doritos flips that and calls it "your race seat."

-More than a tagline, it's a small argument that watching from your beanbag is its own legitimate way to be a fan, not a lesser one.
+It's a small argument that watching from your beanbag is its own legitimate way to be a fan.

 Looking to build campaigns that don’t rely on starting from scratch?